tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 Seems to offer [multimedia ebooks](http://mycapstonelibrary.com/login/index.html), most likely delivered through a web page and inserted into a catalog via MARC.

+## CAIRN

+[Journals in French](http://www.cairn.info.i.ezproxy.nypl.org/), delivered through a web page but available in PDF form on a per-article basis.

+## Casalini

+[Journals and monographs in Italian](https://www.nypl.org/collections/articles-databases/editoria-italiana-online-fabrizio-serra-journals), delivered through a web interface.
+PDFs available for some titles but opening them reveals a multi-lingual message saying that your PDF reader is not "recognized".
+This may be some kind of para-DRM system or it may be actual DRM where a PDF contains its own ACSM file along with a fallback message.

 ## EBSCOhost

 Content is streamed in HTML form through a website that offers note-taking and navigation features.
 An option exists to "Download this book (offline)".
 This requires creating a personal EBSCOhost account, independent from your library account.
 Once you do this, you can check out the book and get an ACSM file.